LIDONGgittt/cpp_time_profiler/README.md

-A simple profiler for measuring execution times of single-threaded C++ programs.
+A simple and lightweight profiler for measuring CPU execution times of single-threaded C++ programs.